 EPOS Now is already an established POS system for restaurants.
 But with the integration of PMS software, it’s become one of the leading hotel POS systems available today.

 From managing room bookings and housekeeping, to extracting sales reports across hotel restaurants and shops, the combination of EPOS Now will ensure your hotel is run with maximum insight and efficiency.

 - Synchronizes sales data

 Lightspeed is another restaurant POS provider that has taken the leap into hotel management.
-Again, like EPOS Now, it uses PMS integration to provide the hotel management part of the system.
+Similarly to EPOS Now, it uses PMS integration to provide the hotel management section of its system.

-Lightspeed is compatible with more PMS software packages than EPOS Now, with Oracle, StaynTouch and Cloudbeds examples of just some of its available PMS pairings.
+Lightspeed is compatible with more PMS software packages than EPOS Now, with Oracle, StaynTouch, and Cloudbeds just three examples of its available PMS pairings.